 New to the PSTA system?
 Please visit the “How To Ride” and FAQ pages on PSTA.net.

 PSTA currently operates on a hybrid network; comprising of elements of a true grid – where transfers are done at key intersections, and traditional hub-spoke – where multiple routes converge on a single hub to allow for seamless transfer.
 Like many transit agencies across the US, PSTA is slowly evolving into a more grid-like system so some transfer hubs that were prominent back in the 1980s and 90s are slowly being phased out.

-There are a total of 42 routes in the PSTA network – with 39 fixed routes & 3 flex van (Connector) routes.
+There are a total of 42 routes in the PSTA network – with all of them being fixed routes (the North County Connector routes were converted over to fixed-based routes on 10/20/2019).
 Out of the 39 fixed routes, there are two trolley services that are solely operated by PSTA, with a third that is jointly operated between PSTA and its partners (the Downtown St. Pete Looper), one limited-run weekday-only local route (the 66L), one limited express route (the 52LX), and two cross-bay regional express routes (the 100X & 300X).

 Additionally, PSTA operates the East Lake Shuttle, provides support to the Clearwater Jolley Trolley, operates Direct Connect (First Mile-Last Mile Program) & TD Late Shift (Transportation Disadvantaged Late-Night/Overnight Transportation Program) with its partners, & even recently launched a pilot microtransit program with its partners in Tarpon Springs (Healthy HOP).
 Together, all of these services provide vital transportation to all residents and visitors of Pinellas.

 - PSTA System Map – Updated as of 10/20/2019.